knezzy/CardsGames.github.io/index.md

-## Welcome to Cards with Friends
+## Welcome to Euchre with Friends

 You can play Euchre on iOS with Friends and family.
-More games coming soon!.

 ## Contact Information
 Email: kyleknez6@gmail.com